2007 Cricket World Cup Super Eight stage: Matches

-27 March: Australia v West Indies
+Australia vs West Indies

 Australia were put in to bat by Brian Lara as the ball moved about and deviated off the seam in the early overs.
 Daren Powell got the wicket of Adam Gilchrist with an inside edge, while Matthew Hayden could not score off his first 17 deliveries – then made 158 runs from the next 126 to make the highest innings for Australia in a World Cup match.
 However, Ricky Ponting and Hayden scored at above six an over in their partnership, before Ponting was eventually run out.
 Hayden added 98 for the third wicket with Michael Clarke before Dwayne Bravo broke through, and Andrew Symonds and Michael Hussey could not provide more than 15 runs to the team cause.
 Hussey got out the total at 234 for five in the 41st over, but Hayden eventually led Australia to break loose in the last 10 overs, taking 99 from them despite a 20-minute break for rain.
 Shane Watson's 33 from 26 balls also helped push Australia to 322 for 6 after the full 50 overs.
 This was the sixth successive score above 300 for Australia, a new One Day International record.

 Drizzle and wet ground conditions delayed the start of West Indies' reply and the game was eventually abandoned to resume the following day.
 They lost three wickets in the first 20 overs, and though Brian Lara and Denesh Ramdin contributed fifties, they required 105 to win off 28 balls when Daren Powell was bowled by Shaun Tait.
 Earlier, Glenn McGrath had removed Chris Gayle, Marlon Samuels and Dwayne Bravo for single-figure scores, thus moving within one wicket of Wasim Akram's World Cup record.

 This was the first international match at the new Sir Vivian Richards Stadium.
 The stadium was barely half-filled for the game, causing criticism from notables such as West Indies' captain Brian Lara and commentator Mark Nicholas.